Live Better. Love Better. Work Better.

 Aromatherapy

-Therapists also find aromatherapy to be a highly effective method of self-care.
+Therapists also find aromatherapy highly effective for self-care.

 “Aromatherapy is healing with scent and interaction with skin.
-I practice aromatherapy three times a week by using essential oils, such as lavender, tea tree, sage, peppermint, and frankincense, with an oil diffuser.
+I practice aromatherapy three times a week using essential oils such as lavender, tea tree, sage, peppermint, and frankincense with an oil diffuser.
 The sense of smell has a calming and cleansing effect that helps reduce stressors as well as boost and restore balance in my body.”

 The Perks of Volunteering

-Rimma Isaac, LCPC, receives many benefits from regularly giving her time as a volunteer.
+Rimma Isaac, LCPC, receives many benefits from regularly volunteering her time.

 Creating a Relapse Plan